vHitsuji/pytracer/README.md

     pixel of the final picture, the naive way is to try to intersect a ray with each object in the scene.
-A simple calculation can show that this is not computationally tractable and we had to implement a data-structure to navigate among the objects with the divide-and-conquer principle.
-For personal preferences, we decided to implement BVH with SAH heuristic.
+A simple calculation can show that this is not computationally tractable and we had to implement a data structure to navigate among the objects with the divide-and-conquer principle.
+For personal preferences, we decided to implement BVH with the SAH heuristic.

 Statistics